How To Create A Daily Schedule You Love

 The Key to Loving Every Day…

-When my oldest was around 9 months old, I began feeling overwhelmed and burnt out.
+When my oldest was around 9 months old, I began feeling overwhelmed and burned out.
 It seemed like I never got a break.
 Every day felt like I was constantly “on the clock,” and I struggled to find time for myself.

 Then, I set a simple but powerful rule for myself: